-Voluntary retirement savings plans A new requirement for Quebec employers to join and enrol their employees in a voluntary retirement savings plan (VRSP) is gradually being phased in.
+Voluntary Retirement Savings Plans A new requirement for Québec employers to join and enrol their employees in a voluntary retirement savings plan (VRSP) is gradually being phased in.
 A VRSP is a retirement savings plan administered by a financial institution in which employees are automatically enrolled.
 Employees can opt out if they wish.
 The requirement to offer a VRSP applies where the employer has a group of employees who are ineligible to participate in a registered pension plan, group retirement savings plan or group tax-free savings account.
 A VRSP must be made available to these employees by:

 - December 31 2017 if there are 10 to 19 employees; or

 - December 31 2018 if there are five to nine employees.